120Hz adaptive displays: the future or just a gimmick?

 Boosting the refresh rate to 90Hz or above won't help with apps that are already running under 60fps, which is sometimes an issue across both Android and iOS.

-However, most devices are locked to a 60Hz refresh rate in software in order to ensure consistent performance and avoid screen tearing, even if the display is capable of much higher rates.
+Instead, most devices and apps are locked to a 60Hz refresh rate in software in order to ensure consistent performance and avoid screen tearing, even if the display is capable of much higher rates.
 This was demonstrated when it was discovered that Samsung smartphone panels were used in the Oculus Rift DK2 running at 75Hz, compared to the same panels running at 60Hz on smartphones.
+Going back to the Razer Phone, the company is working with some gaming developers to make use of the full refresh rate, so even with a 120 Hz phone we can’t expect universal software support yet.

-On newer chipsets, we’re also seeing the introduction of adaptive refresh technologies, which matches the exact GPU output with the refresh rate of the display.
+To solve the performance issues, we have seen the introduction of adaptive refresh technologies, such as in the Razer Phone, which matches the exact GPU output with the refresh rate of the display.
 This eliminates screen tearing and also means that panels can refresh slower, thereby saving on power, when watching lower frame rate videos or running less intensive apps.
 This technology is already available inside a number of panels thanks to ideas like Nvidia’s G-Sync and the open platform DisplayPort Adaptive-Sync.
 Qualcomm’s Snapdragon 835 introduced its own version called Q-Sync, which works on the same principle.
 Adaptive refresh technology was also one of the talking points in the presentation of Apple’s new tablet.

 As we mentioned, much of this push is being driven by the demands of virtual reality applications.
 Faster refresh rates can help in the battle towards lower latency – so long as the processing hardware is fast enough – and less screen tearing can help to prevent nausea, with both combined looking to produce an all-round better experience for the viewer.